gabequinto/SEC335/Lab6.1.md

 ### Format of /etc/shadow
 ------
 Understanding the format of the /etc/shadow file was something that was very important in this lab.
 For this lab we only focused on the username, encryption method, salt value, and hashed password.
-The
+The first part of a shadow entry before the ':' is the username of the user this entry is for.
+The field between the two '$' defines which encryption method was used on this password.
+Following this the value between the next '$' is the salt value and the next value is the salt value and the hashed password.

 ### John the Ripper
 ------